 Jess has extensive clinical experience in working with children on the Autism Spectrum.
 She has attended formal Animal-Assisted Therapy training, including Level 1 AAPT (2016) and EAGALA (2018).
 Jess works with her canine-assistants, Labradoodles - Elsa & Loki, to engage and motivate clients to participate in OT activities such as fine and gross motor skills, pretend play and social skills.

-Registrations for this workshop are now open.
+Expressions of Interest for this workshop are now being sought.
 Please contact Zi Mei Events on info@zimei.com.au or (07) 3358 3689 to register your interest.